 If you’re unfamiliar with Pakistani cuisine, try one of their tawa plates for a generous helping of lots of different curries, kebabs, and dal to familiarise yourself with all the favourites.
 The Peshawari karahi curries and chapli kebabs are particularly popular, with plenty of reviews vouching for their authenticity and delicious flavours.

-If you’re considering a move to Wembley, we have dozens of apartments available in The Assembly, a stunning new pet-friendly development close to Wembley Central station.
-Each apartment is professionally managed, and residents have access to a host exclusive amenities including a communal garden, private lounge, and co-working space.
-You can view properties in The Assembly here.
+If you’re considering a move to Wembley, we have hundreds of apartments available throughout Wembley Park.
+The majority are pet friendly, and each apartment is professionally managed, with residents have access to a host exclusive amenities including communal gardens, private lounges, and co-working spaces.
+You can view properties in Wembley here.

 If you’re not quite sold, we operate across the whole of London and can help you find your dream home, wherever you’re looking.
 All of our listings are available on our website, and you can use our handy property filters to find properties suited to your needs, whether you’re looking to rent with a pet or outdoor space is an absolute must-have.
 Alternatively, you can give us a call - just tell us what you’re looking for and we’ll get busy looking for you!